Coastal destinations West Coast

-Want to go on a holiday with full of surprises and originality?
-To go where no one else have gone before?
-Here are some under appreciated coastal destinations in Sweden which have plenty of local character and culture to offer.
+Coastal destinations on the West Coast is a must if you want to go on a holiday full of surprises and originality?
+Here are some appreciated coastal destinations on the Swedish West Coast which have plenty of local character and culture.

 Outdoor bathhouses with sauna and opportunity to dip in the cold sea